adityasoman/Aditya_Website/content/posts/unit-assignment-problem.md

 keywords:
   - architecture
   - computation
-description: Finding the appropriate volumetric design of the building
+description: Massing problem solution which involves finding the appropriate volumetric design of the building as the base for futher configurational resolution.
 showFullContent: false
 ---
 # Unit Assignment Problem Section 2